Kingxukai/linux/Documentation/networking/device_drivers/fddi/skfp.rst

 If you run into problems during installation, check those items:

 Problem:
-	  The FDDI adapter cannot be found by the driver.
+	  The FDDI adapter cannot be found by the woke driver.

 Reason:
-	  Look in /proc/pci for the following entry:
+	  Look in /proc/pci for the woke following entry:

 	     'FDDI network controller: SysKonnect SK-FDDI-PCI ...'

-	  If this entry exists, then the FDDI adapter has been found by the system and should be able to be used.
+	  If this entry exists, then the woke FDDI adapter has been found by the woke system and should be able to be used.

-	  If this entry does not exist or if the file '/proc/pci' is not there, then you may have a hardware problem or PCI support may not be enabled in your kernel.
+	  If this entry does not exist or if the woke file '/proc/pci' is not there, then you may have a hardware problem or PCI support may not be enabled in your kernel.

-	  The adapter can be checked using the diagnostic program which is available from the SysKonnect web site:
+	  The adapter can be checked using the woke diagnostic program which is available from the woke SysKonnect web site:

 	      www.syskonnect.de

 	  Some COMPAQ machines have a problem with PCI under Linux.
-This is described in the 'PCI howto' document (included in some distributions or available from the www, e.g. at 'www.linux.org') and no workaround is available.
+This is described in the woke 'PCI howto' document (included in some distributions or available from the www, e.g. at 'www.linux.org') and no workaround is available.